BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors: Program Description

 \subsubsection{NLOVEV}

 is the executable calculating the global minimum of the loop-corrected effective potential at $T=0$~GeV for every point between the lines {\it LineStart} and {\it LineEnd} to be specified in the command line for the execution of the program: \\[0.1cm] \begin{kasten*}{NLOVEV} ./bin/NLOVEV Model Inputfile Outputfile LineStart LineEnd \end{kasten*}\\ The output file contains the information on the parameter point for which the computed values at zero temperature of the NLO VEVs (in GeV) are appended in the same line, namely $v(T=0)$ and the individual VEVs $\omega_k (T=0) \equiv v_k$ ($k=1,...,n_v$), where $n_v$ is the number the VEVs present in the investigated model.
 The first line of the output file again details the entries of the various columns.
 Note, that it can happen that the global minimum $v(T=0)$, that is obtained from the NLO effective potential, is not equal to $v=246.22$~GeV any more.
 By writing out also $v(T=0)$ the user can check for this phenomenological constraint.
+An example call for the C2HDM would look like